MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/proxyaddresses-attribute-populate.md

 [!INCLUDE [Feedback](../../includes/feedback.md)]

 The proxyAddresses attribute in Active Directory is a multi-value property that can contain various known address entries.
-For example, it can contain SMTP addresses, X500 addresses, SIP addresses, and so on.
-When an object is synchronized to Microsoft Entra ID, the values that are specified in the mail or proxyAddresses attribute in Active Directory are copied to a shadow mail or proxyAddresses attribute in Microsoft Entra ID, and then are used to calculate the final proxyAddresses of the object in Microsoft Entra according to internal Microsoft Entra ID rules.
-The logic that populates mail, mailNickName and proxyAddresses attributes in Microsoft Entra ID is called proxy calculation and it takes into account many different aspects of the on-premises Active Directory data, such as:
+For example, it can contain SMTP addresses, X500 addresses, and SIP addresses.
+When an object is synchronized to Microsoft Entra ID, the values that are specified in the mail or proxyAddresses attribute in Active Directory are copied to a shadow mail or proxyAddresses attribute in Microsoft Entra ID.
+Then, they are used to calculate the final proxyAddresses of the object in Microsoft Entra according to internal Microsoft Entra ID rules.
+The logic that populates mail, mailNickName, and proxyAddresses attributes in Microsoft Entra ID is called proxy calculation.
+It takes into account many different aspects of the on-premises Active Directory data, such as:

 - Set or update the Primary SMTP address and additional secondary addresses based on the on-premises ProxyAddresses or UserPrincipalName.
 - Set or update the Mail attribute based on the calculated Primary SMTP address.